UKHO/docs/software-engineering-policies/TechnicalDebt/TechnicalDebtMonitoring.md

 ## Support and Improvements

-Current DDC supports the solution, for any ideas for improvements, innovations or extensions please contact the team via email.
+Currently DDC supports the solution, for any ideas for improvements, innovations or extensions please contact the team via email.

 ## SMEs